-Three of our users ( anonymous for privacy reasons), Adi, and Manish were able to get I-94 Extension done in US – Mexico Border (CBP Otay Mesa, San Diego) without crossing the border.
+Many of our users like ( anonymous for privacy reasons), Adi, and Manish were able to get I-94 Extension done in US – Mexico Border (CBP Otay Mesa, San Diego) without crossing the border.
 The users were kind enough to take time to share the detail experience with our readers.
 Thanks a lot to the users for taking time to write up.
 We really appreciate it.
-You can email your experience as well to [email protected] or add it as comment and we will update this article.
+You can email your experience as well to firstname.lastname@example.org or add it as comment and we will update this article.

 As a background, if you are looking for all options to extend i-94, you may read article How to Extend I-94 in US, Options – CBP vs PoE

 Experience 1 : I-94 Extension without Crossing Border – E1 Visa

 Background : Below is the background info on the I-94 extension experience

 - Date / Time: Saturday Feb , 2021 ( Weekend)

 - Main applicant: E-1 Visa (work visa) valid until March 2024.

 - Spouse and two children (7Y and 3Y) : E-1 dependent visa, also valid until March 2024.

 - Location: Los Angels